NanoSymmetry/zsh-theme/README.md

 # zsh-theme
-Inspired by the ohmyzsh "Half-Life" theme.
+A modified ohmyzsh "Half-Life" theme.
+Mostly for simplicity.